Ensemble Estimation of Information Divergence: Introduction

-The {}``linear'' and {}``quadratic'' estimators presented by Krishnamurthy et al~\cite{krishnamurthy2014divergence} estimate divergence functionals that include the form $\int f_{1}^{\alpha}(x)f_{2}^{\beta}(x)d\mu(x)$ for given $\alpha$ and $\beta$ where $f_{1}$ and $f_{2}$ are probability densities.
+The ``linear'' and ``quadratic'' estimators presented by Krishnamurthy et al~\cite{krishnamurthy2014divergence} estimate divergence functionals that include the form $\int f_{1}^{\alpha}(x)f_{2}^{\beta}(x)d\mu(x)$ for given $\alpha$ and $\beta$ where $f_{1}$ and $f_{2}$ are probability densities.
 These estimators achieve the parametric rate when $s\geq d/2$ and $s\geq d/4$ for the linear and quadratic estimators, respectively.
 However, the latter estimator is computationally infeasible for most functionals and the former requires numerical integration for some divergence functionals, which can be computationally difficult.
-Additionally, while a suitable $\alpha$-$\beta$ indexed sequence of divergence functionals of this form can be made to converge to the KL divergence, this does not guarantee convergence of the corresponding sequence of divergence estimators in~\cite{krishnamurthy2014divergence}, whereas our estimator can be used to estimate the KL divergence.
+Additionally, while a suitable $\alpha$-$\beta$ indexed sequence of divergence functionals of this form can be made to converge to the KL divergence, this does not guarantee convergence of the corresponding sequence of divergence estimators in~\cite{krishnamurthy2014divergence}, whereas our estimator can be used to directly estimate the KL divergence.
 Other important $f$-divergence functionals are also excluded from this form including some that bound the Bayes error~\cite{moon2015Bayes,berisha2014bound,avi1996bound}.
 In contrast, our method applies to a large class of divergence functionals and avoids numerical integration.

-Finally, Kandasamy et al~\cite{kandasamy2015nonparametric} propose influence function based estimators of distributional functionals that achieve the parametric rate when $s\geq d/2$.
-While their method can be applied to general functionals, their estimator requires numerical integration for some functionals.
+Finally, Kandasamy et al.~\cite{kandasamy2015nonparametric} propose influence function based estimators of distributional functionals including divergences that achieve the parametric rate when $s\geq d/2$.
+While this method can be applied to general functionals, the estimator requires numerical integration for some functionals.
 Additionally, the estimators in both Kandasamy et al~\cite{kandasamy2015nonparametric} and Krishnamurthy et al~\cite{krishnamurthy2014divergence} require an optimal kernel density estimator.
-This is difficult to construct when the density support is bounded as it requires knowledge of the support boundary and difficult computations at the boundary, whereas our method does not require knowledge of the support boundary.
+This is difficult to construct when the density support is bounded as it requires knowledge of the densities' support boundary and difficult computations at the boundary, whereas our method does not require knowledge of the support boundary.